Related articles

 => Rails 6.0.3.1

-# Just to make sure that the Rails version is 6.0.3.1$ rails new WebpackHowTo --skip-turbolinks
+# Just to be sure that the Rails version is 6.0.3.1$ rails new webpackHowTo --skip-turbolinks

 $ rails g controller Welcomes index

-If we take a look at the Bootstrap 4 official page, we can see that the latest version at this time is 4.5.0 and that it will require JQuery and Popper.js.
-Let’s add them via Yarn :
+If we take a look at the official Bootstrap 4 page, we can see that the latest version is 4.5.0 and that it requires jQuery and Popper.js.
+Let's add them via Yarn:

 => [3/4] 🔗 Linking dependencies...